dolphindb/api-java/README.md

 BasicNanoTimestamp bnts = new BasicNanoTimestamp(LocalDateTime.of(2018,11,12,8,1,1,123456789))
 ```

-If a temporal variable is stored as timestamp in a third-party system, DolphinDB time object can also be instantiated with a timestamp.
-The Utils class in the Java API provides conversion algorithms for various temporal types and standard timestamps, such as converting millisecond timestamps to DolphinDB's `BasicTimestamp` objects:
+If a temporal variable is stored as timestamp in a third-party system, DolphinDB temporal object can also be instantiated with a timestamp.
+The Utils class in the Java API provides conversion algorithms for various temporal types and standard timestamps, such as converting millisecond timestamps to DolphinDB's BasicTimestamp objects:

 ```
 LocalDateTime dt = Utils.parseTimestamp(1543494854000l);
 BasicTimestamp ts = new BasicTimestamp(dt);
 ```

-You can also convert a DolphinDB object to a timestamp of an integer or long integer, such as:
+You can also convert a DolphinDB object to a timestamp of an integer or long integer.
+For examples:
 ```
 LocalDateTime dt = ts.getTimestamp();
 long timestamp = Utils.countMilliseconds(dt);
 ```
-If the timestamp is saved with other precision, the Utils class also provides the following methods to accommodate a variety of different precisions:
+The Utils class provides the following methods to handle a variety of timestamp precisions:
-- Utils.countMonths: Calculate the monthly difference between a given time and 1970.01, returning an int
+- Utils.countMonths: calculate the monthly difference between a given time and 1970.01, returning INT.
-- Utils.countDays: Calculate the difference in the number of days between the given time and 1970.01.01, return int
+- Utils.countDays: calculate the difference in the number of days between the given time and 1970.01.01, returning INT.
-- Utils.countMinutes: Calculate the minute difference between the given time and 1970.01.01T00:00, return int
+- Utils.countMinutes: calculate the minute difference between the given time and 1970.01.01T00:00, returning INT.
-- Utils.countSeconds: Calculate the difference in seconds between a given time and 1970.01.01T00:00:00, returning int
+- Utils.countSeconds: calculate the difference in seconds between a given time and 1970.01.01T00:00:00, returning INT.
-- Utils.countMilliseconds: Calculate the difference in milliseconds between a given time and 1970.01.01T00:00:00, return long
+- Utils.countMilliseconds: calculate the difference in milliseconds between a given time and 1970.01.01T00:00:00, returning LONG.
-- Utils.countNanoseconds: Calculate the difference in nanoseconds between a given time and 1970.01.01T00:00:00.000, return long
+- Utils.countNanoseconds: calculate the difference in nanoseconds between a given time and 1970.01.01T00:00:00.000, returning LONG.